The Delaware Seashore offers quite a selection of restaurants that serve good fresh local seafood. And I’m a huge sucker for good scallops.

 3. Heat the oil and melt the butter together in a large skillet over medium heat.

-5. Lower the heat a bit, add the shallots to the scallops, and cook until shallots are slightly caramelized.
+5. Lower the heat a bit, add the some garlic to the shallots, and cook a minute or so.

-6. Add the white wine to deglaze the pan.
+6. Add the white wine to deglaze the pan and scrape up any browned bits on the bottom.

-7. Add the garlic to the scallops and shallots and cook 4 – 5 more minutes until the broth is slightly reduced, turning the scallops so they don’t overbrown.
+7. Add the scallops back to the pan.
+Cook 4 – 5 more minutes until the broth is slightly reduced, turning the scallops so they don’t overbrown yet are cooked through.
+Do not overcook the scallops or they will become tough.

 8. Spoon 1.5 cup of mashed potatoes onto each of four plates.
 (Each plate receives 1.5 cups of mashed potatoes.)